markcapella/fxClock/README.md

 ## Description

-###    A minimally sized java FX app, digital clock for Linux, with a beeping alarm.
+###       A minimally sized Java FX app, digital clock for Linux PLASMA & GNOME desktops,
+###    with a beeping alarm.

 ## Installation